andrewgreenh/react-portals/README.md

 ## Example
 An example implementation of a modal that uses this portal library can be seen [here](https://andreasgruenh.github.io/react-portals-example/).

+## Concepts
+The main concepts in this library are **portals** and **portalTargets**.
+A portal is a component, that sends some ReactNodes to another location in the React tree.
+The location where these nodes land is called a portalTarget.
+Each portalTarget has a specified name which can be referenced when building a portal.
+This way, each portal sends the content to exactly one portalTarget.
+To enable the communication between portals and portalTargets, the PortalProvider needs to be rendered at the top of the component tree.
+This component attaches a portalConnector to the [React context](https://facebook.github.io/react/docs/context.html). **Note: You should never access the portalConnector through the context, as this API could change in the future, instead, use the `withPortalConnector` HOC.** The portalConnector provides an imperative API which is used to add, update and remove portaled content in a portalTarget.

 ## Usage
 ### PortalProvider
 At first you have to add the `PortalProvider` at the top of your React tree.
 This manages the connection between portals and portalTargets through React context.